GilsonLabUCSD/pAPRika/docs/index.rst

 Currently, `pAPRika` can be used to setup and analyze APR simulations with `AMBER <https://ambermd.org/>`_, `OpenMM <http://openmm.org/>`_ and `GROMACS <http://www.gromacs.org/>`_.
-These MD engines provides their own interface (e.g., AMBER uses NMR-style restraints). `pAPRika` also provides modules to generate `Plumed <https://www.plumed.org/>`_-based restraints restraints, which is supported in a number of MD engines.
+These MD engines provides their own interface (e.g., AMBER uses NMR-style restraints). `pAPRika` also provides modules to generate `Plumed <https://www.plumed.org/>`_-based restraints, which is supported in a number of MD engines.

 Future releases of `pAPRika` will include support for other MD engines like , `NAMD <https://www.ks.uiuc.edu/Research/namd/>`_ and `LAMMPS <https://lammps.sandia.gov/>`_.
 Plumed is supported by all